How to Curve a Soccer Ball (3 Step-by-Step Methods)

 Since there are several ways to do it, it’s going to take focused and dedicated practice developing your kicking technique to curve the ball.

-To make things easier for you, I’ve come up with a x-step guide to teach exactly how you can ‘bend it like Beckham’.
+To make things easier for you, I’ve come up with step-by-step guides to teach exactly how you can ‘bend it like Beckham’.

-Free Kicks or Corners (Using the Inside of Your Foot)
+a.
+Free Kicks or Corners (Inside of Your Foot)

 In both of these scenarios, the ball is obviously stationary.